bernardo1024/Sanwaf/README.md

 where

 	<name></name>	- parameter/header/cookie name
-			- specify many 'names' in one item tag by using the ':::' delimiter.
+			- specify multiple 'names' in one item tag by using the ':::' delimiter.
 			- for example:
 				- <name>parameter1</name>
 				- <name>parameter1:::parameter2:::parameter3</name>